ASR: Attention-alike Structural Re-parameterization: Experiments

+\ul{\textbf{(3) For other tasks. }} We consider instance segmentation and object detection tasks on Mask R-CNN and COCO2017 dataset.
+First, using pre-trained models from well-known third-party GitHub repositories (PytorchInsight \& ECANet), Fig.~\ref{fig:so} visualizes the \textit{Stripe Observation} of instance segmentation and object detection for first attention module under different settings, illustrating the \ul{reproducibility and generality of this phenomenon}.
+Moreover, Table \ref{tab:seg} further shows the effectiveness of ASR on these tasks under COCO2017 and Mask R-CNN.

-Additionally, as an attention-alike method, ASR exhibits performance differences from the original attention modules in terms of accuracy, frames per second (FPS), and parameter count, as shown in Fig.~\ref{fig:xingneng}.
-ASR has absolute advantages in terms of FPS and parameter count than attention modules.
-With an appropriate attention module, ASR can even outperform the attention modules in terms of accuracy.
-Overall, our experimental results suggest that ASR is a promising approach for enhancing the performance of various vision backbones.
-In the next section, we will further investigate its compatibility with existing attention modules and SRP methods.
+\ul{\textbf{(4) No burden on inference efficiency. }} More importantly, as an attention-alike method, the performance of ASR is equivalent to or exceeds that of the original attention modules, and is consistent with the vanilla models in terms of parameter size and inference speed as shown in Fig.~\ref{fig:xingneng}.
+With an appropriate attention module, ASR can even outperform the attention modules in terms of accuracy for the reason that by learning constant attention that represents a learned average response, it has the potential to mitigate negative interference from the input and achieve better overall performance in an averaged sense.

+In summary, ASR relies on straightforward attention modules to enhance the performance of various models across diverse datasets without any elaborated model crafting.
+Furthermore, thanks to the design of structural reparameterization, ASR improves performance without any extra burden during the inference phase.
+Noting that we only choose simple attention modules as the training structure for SRP to showcase ASR's effectiveness in our experiments, ASR exhibits robust scalability and can be extended to incorporate diverse attention modules, having the potential for further enhancing model performance.